Optimizing Large Model Training through Overlapped Activation Recomputation: Evaluation

 \subsection{Sensitivity Analysis}

-\textbf{GPU topology.} We change the GPU topology from NVLink-2x8 to NVLink-8x2 to study its impact.
-Figure~\ref{fig:sensitivity}(a) illustrates that the throughput of \pname{} can achieve the best performance under any GPU topologies.
-The results indicate that \pname{}-opt and \pname{}-heu outperforms the counterparts by up to 1.14$\times$ and 1.1$\times$ on NVLink-2x8, and by up to 1.2$\times$ and 1.18$\times$ on NVLink-8x2, respectively.
-We also observe that \pname{} exhibits a greater performance improvement on NVLink-8x2 topology.
-It is because that large TP group involves more communication.
-More recomputation can be overlapped with communication when the number of GPUs is increased in the tensor parallelism.
+\osdi{ \textbf{Accelerator types.} Besides the NVIDIA GPUs, \pname{} is applicable to other processing units.
+Figure~\ref{fig:ascend} shows that \pname{} consistently outperforms other systems on the Ascend NPU cluster.
+It speeds up 1.15$\times$--1.35$\times$ and 1.08$\times$--1.23$\times$ compared to Full Recomputation and AdaPipe, respectively.
+Notably, \pname{} performs better on Ascend clusters than NVIDIA-NVlink devices due to higher TP communication, enabling more overlapped recomputations during communication.

-\textbf{Batch size.} Figure ~\ref{fig:sensitivity}(b) shows the impact of batch sizes on the training throughput.
-We have two observations.
-First, \pname{} always achieves the highest training throughput compared to the counterparts.
-Second, \pname{} performs better with larger batch size.
-This is because \pname{} can adaptively generate policies based on the size of GPU memory, ensuring the high-efficient training even in memory-constrained scenarios.
+\textbf{Parallelism policy.} We configure different parallelism policy by changing the levels of tensor parallelism (TP) and pipeline parallelism (PP).
+The former equals the number of accelerators used within a single machine and the latter equals the number of machines used.
+Figure~\ref{fig:sensitivity}(a) shows that \pname{} outperforms other baselines by 1.06$\times$-1.37$\times$ in throughput across parallelism strategies on NVIDIA-NVLink.
+Besides, under the same total number of GPUs, \pname{} shows greater speedup with larger TP, as increased communication time allows for more effective recomputation during communication.
+Figure~\ref{fig:ascend} shows similar observations for \pname{} on NPUs.

-\textbf{Sequence length.} Figure~\ref{fig:sensitivity}(c) illustrates that \pname{} outperforms all counterparts across various sequence lengths.
-We observe that \pname{} has increased benefit as the sequence length is increased.
-Additionally, using longer sequences degrades training performance because more computation is required in training.
+\textbf{Sequence length.} Figure~\ref{fig:sensitivity}(b) shows that \pname{} consistently outperforms all counterparts across a range of sequence lengths from 512 to 2048.
+Additionally, increasing the sequence length slows down training throughput as it raises the complexity of training. }